rocky-linux/wiki.rockylinux.org/docs/irc.md

 There are cases where it may do more harm than good to deny or to not provide assistance to a user who is using something that others may consider unsupported as a whole.
 While this is on a case by case basis and we are unable to list all exceptions, these are some of the more obvious exceptions:

-* If the question is related to software in EPEL
+* **If the question is related to software in EPEL**

   * If a problem is reproducible or its an issue out of our control, it is recommended to go `#epel`

-* If the question is related to drivers from elrepo
+* **If the question is related to drivers from elrepo**

   * It is common for users to be using hardware that is either not supported in a current Rocky release or needs a better driver (eg nouveau -> nvidia).
 Providing general assistance for getting such drivers should be considered semi-topical.
-Other issues should go to `#elrepo` or where topical.
+Most users will support one another in this scenario. elrepo volunteers will be in the channel as well assist users.
+Other issues should go to `#elrepo` or where topical, such as their [Bug Tracker](https://elrepo.org/bugs).

 ### What is not supported?